Preserved Fish: Personal life

 Fish was married three times.
 His first wife, Abigail Clark Fish, died in New Bedford while giving birth to a child who did not live.
 His second wife, Mary Polly Fish (Gerrish), died in New York City.
 He married his third wife, Mary Shepherd Fish, just four months later.

 None of Fish's children survived.
-However, he adopted a son named William Fish who reportedly died before his father did as "a disgraced man."
+However, he adopted a son named William Fish who reportedly died before his father did as "a disgraced man".
 William had one child who was in line to inherit most of Fish's property, on the condition that "the youth must renounce his mother on arriving at the age of twenty-one."

 In later life, Fish was a member of the Episcopal Church.
 He died on July 23, 1846, in New York.
-He is buried in the New York City Marble Cemetery.
+He is buried in the New York City Marble Cemetery in Manhattan.
 His obituary called him "a rough, obstinate, and eccentric man" but said he was "without guile" and "charitable", as well as a faithful friend.